 In Wichita, innovation is our life’s work.
 Here, there’s something about the land, a different kind of energy in the people.
 Wichita grows innovative businesses like Kansas grows wheat.
 Leading the way is second nature to companies that get their start in Wichita, but it’s also why companies from all over the world choose Wichita as their second or third home.
 The global manufacturer, Johnson Controls, is forging ahead to outfit its Wichita facility to become the first in the U.S. to be 100-percent powered by wind-generated electricity.
 Cargill Protein, headquartered in downtown Wichita, is bringing robotics to cattle-herding.

 A culture of makers, doers and brewers

 Entrepreneurs, community leaders and volunteers contribute to Wichita’s creative culture through maker spaces, an impressive craft brewing scene and community pride.
 MakeICT offers a community space in the Douglas Design District for hobbyists, inventors and young up-and-comers to design the future.
 GoCreate at Wichita State University offers state-of-the-art maker tools and machines.
 And, with over a dozen and counting local and regional craft breweries, including Wichita Brewing Company, Central Standard Brewing Company, Hopping Gnome and Aeroplanes Brewing, local flavor with friends is always nearby.

 Cutting-edge companies in Wichita offer more than just a space to clock-in and clock-out.
 Immerse yourself in a community centered on growth – where your neighbors and coworkers want to see you achieve your dream and find solutions – because growth and success drives the city.
-With resources like the Kansas Leadership Center, training the next generation of Wichita’s professional class from their downtown campus, to the e2e Incubator growing local startups, a robust support system in Wichita has your back.
+With resources like the Kansas Leadership Center, training the next generation of Wichita’s professional class from their downtown campus, to NXTUS growing local startups, a robust support system in Wichita has your back.